bioinfwithjudith/sourmash_tutorial/README.md

    10 sketches with DNA, k=31, scaled=500             210 total hashes
 ```

-We can run the same command for coomparing two signature files, and the csv file produced will ccontain the matrix for individual sequences.
+We can run the same command for coomparing two signature files, and the csv file produced will contain the matrix for individual sequences.

 `sourmash compare sample_001.fna.singleton.sig sample_002.fna.singleton.sig --containment --csv compare.singleton.sig.csv`